MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/madeira-powerbi.md

 ---
-title: Dynamics 365 Business edition and Power BI Content Packs| Microsoft Docs
+title: Finance and Operations, Business edition and Power BI Content Packs| Microsoft Docs
-description: Getting insight, business intelligence, and KPIs from your Dynamics 365 data is easy with Power BI and the Dynamics 365 content packs.
+description: Getting insight, business intelligence, and KPIs from your Finance and Operations, Business edition data is easy with Power BI and the Finance and Operations, Business edition content packs.
 author: edupont04
 ms.service: dynamics365-financials
 ms.topic: get-started-article